Soojin-Lee0819/introduction-to-interactive-media/midtermProject/journal.md

 ![](images/charactersprite.png)

 After tinkering around with a code and searching tutorials on YouTube, I was able to get it to work properly.
 It now walks whenever the player presses the arrow keys.
 What I don't know how to do is to make the character turn when it moves left, right now it looks like it's moonwalking.
+I'm also not sure how to change the colors of the character through getting the color of the pixel and changing it.

 ![alt-text](images/walk.gif)